 Interest rate swaps – This allows two parties to exchange interest rate cash flows.
 The exchanges are based on a specified notional amount.
 With this, companies who like fixed rates can borrow from companies who like floating rates and vice versa.
 This instrument makes it cheaper for companies to borrow money.

-Currency swaps – exchanging fixed rate interest payments on loan of a currency to get the fixed rate interest payments on loan of another currency.
+Currency swaps – exchanging fixed rate interest payments on a loan of a currency to get the fixed rate interest payments on a loan of another currency.